-Figure \ref{fig:frameforfree}(c) shows representative bubble behaviors observed in the experiment conducted at \( T = 90^\circ \text{C} \).
-Compared to the previous two cases, the bubble expands to a larger maximum radius of 15.1 mm (frame 2).
-Additionally, the collapse of the bubble is further weakened: it reaches its minimum volume earlier, and the normalized minimum radius \( R_{min}/R_{max} \) is as large as 0.65 (frame 4).
-An interesting phenomenon occurs during the expansion phase: microbubbles, approximately 0.1 mm in diameter, nucleate explosively near the bubble surface (frame 2), continuously forming a series of secondary cavitation bubbles.
-These secondary bubbles then migrate toward and merge with the mother bubble, creating annular wrinkles (pits) on its surface.
-These wrinkles interfere with each other and develop into chaotic patterns during the collapse phase.
-Due to Rayleigh-Taylor instability, the wrinkles evolve into finger-like structures, further intensifying the fission process of the bubble (frame 5).
+Figure \ref{fig:frameforfree}(c) shows representative bubble behaviours observed in the experiment conducted at \( T = 90^\circ \text{C} \).
+Compared with the previous two cases, the bubble expands to a larger maximum radius of 15.5 mm (frame 2).
+Additionally, the collapse of the bubble is further weakened: it reaches its minimum volume earlier, and the normalised minimum radius \( R_{min}/R_{max} \) is as large as 0.65 (frame 4).
+An interesting phenomenon occurs during the expansion phase: microbubbles, approximately 0.1 mm in diameter, nucleate explosively near the bubble surface (frame 2), forming a series of secondary cavitation bubbles.
+These secondary bubbles then migrate toward and merge with the primary bubble, creating wrinkles (pits) on its surface.
+These wrinkles interact and develop into chaotic patterns during the collapse phase.
+Driven by Rayleigh-Taylor instability, the wrinkles evolve into finger-like structures, further intensifying the fission process of the bubble (frame 5).

 In the experiments conducted in this work, we find that the aforementioned secondary cavitation occurs at higher ambient temperatures, near the moment when the main bubble reaches its maximum volume in the first oscillation cycle.
 This phenomenon is different from the secondary cavitation caused by rarefaction waves \citep{avila2016fragmentation,supponen2017shock,rossello2023bubble}, which is independent of temperature and typically occurs after the initial expansion or collapse.
-In the third experiment, the estimated minimum pressure inside the bubble is about 47,000 Pa, much higher than in the previous two cases but significantly lower than the saturated vapor pressure (70,100 Pa) at this temperature.
-Therefore, we conclude that the secondary cavitation is predominantly caused by heterogeneous nucleation, resulting from the pressure drop near the bubble surface.
-A detailed parametric discussion of this phenomenon will be provided in $\S$ \ref{sec:3.4}.
+In the third experiment, the estimated minimum pressure inside the bubble is about 47,000 Pa, much higher than in the previous two cases but significantly lower than the saturated vapour pressure (70,100 Pa) at this temperature.
+A detailed parametric discussion of this phenomenon will be provided in $\S$ \ref{sec:4}.